tom2642/exam-gen/README.md

 <kbd><img src="app/assets/images/dashboard.jpg" width="700"></kbd>

 In the questions uploading page, user can download a demo question bank document or upload their documents for the app to parse.
-The "Upload Billy's document" section is only available for my friend's account and it parses documents with very specific formatting that my friend possesses.
+The "Upload Billy's document" section is only available for my friend's account and it parses documents with very specific formatting which my friend possesses.

 <kbd><img src="app/assets/images/add_questions.jpg" width="700"></kbd>